Al-Yasa/bac-average-calculator/README.md

 Check out this project on [GitHub Pages](https://al-yasa.github.io/bac-average-calculator/ "BAC Average Calculator - Belhenniche Al-Yasa'").

+## Warning

+*This Project is depreciated (old design and bad calculation logic).*

+*There is a better and newer version that uses Ionic/Angular to build the app.*

+*Checkout the project on [GitHub](https://github.com/Al-Yasa/BAC-Average-Calculator-Ionic-Angular "BAC Average Calculator - Belhenniche Al-Yasa'").*

+*You can also download the app on [Play Store](https://play.google.com/store/apps/details?id=com.calculator.average.bac "BAC Average Calculator - Belhenniche Al-Yasa'").*

 ## Description

 ![BAC Average Calculator](public/favicon.png "BAC Average Calculator")